-Discover the partners of the Manchester Cancer Research Centre
+Discover the partners and affiliates of the Manchester Cancer Research Centre

 The University of Manchester

 The University of Manchester is one of the largest universities in the UK, and part of the prestigious Russell Group of universities with outstanding facilities and hundreds of specialist research groups undertaking pioneering multi-disciplinary teaching and research.
 It has an exceptional track record of research excellence, with 25 Nobel prize winners among current and former staff and students with a history of world firsts and brilliant discoveries.

 Cancer is one of the university’s Research Beacons – an exemplar of research that involves pioneering discoveries, interdisciplinary collaboration and cross-sector partnerships with an aim of tackling the biggest questions facing the planet.

 Research is coordinated by the Division of Cancer Sciences, combining an internationally leading academic reputation with the largest clinical cancer service in the UK.

 Cancer Research UK is the world’s largest independent funder of cancer research.
 Its ground-breaking work in the prevention, diagnosis and treatment of cancer has helped save millions of lives, and is entirely funded by the public.
 Cancer Research UK has been at the heart of progress that has seen survival rates in the UK double in the last 40 years.
 Cancer Research UK supports research into all aspects of cancer through the work of over 4,000 scientists, doctors and nurses.